rooosenberg/Sentiment-analysis-on-Twitter-data-towards-climate-action/README.md

 ## BERT-model
 The TweetBert model was used for tokanization.
 For more information about the model see [Hugging Face model card](https://huggingface.co/docs/transformers/model_doc/bertweet).
+The BERT-model was runned on GPU.

 ## Regression model
-The model can be found under code/Sentiment analysis/Model/
+The model can be found under code/Sentiment analysis/Model/.
+The regression model was trained on Google Colab.